 The first evening we ventured back down towards the station and mall in search of food.
 We found a very good Korean place, well priced, varied menu and lovely service.
 After grabbing a bottle of wine and teaching the local minimart owner the English for un tire-bouchon (corkscrew) we headed back to the hotel for night.

 Day one voucher exchange, tickets and great customer service

 I had purchased our park tickets from a UK discount site Attractiontix, so first thing on arriving at Disneyland the next morning we looked for guest relations to exchange the vouchers for tickets.
 We didn’t find it but instead found the queue-less ‘voucher exchange machines’ near the entrance.

-Being still before park opening at 10am and us in need of breakfast, we headed up through the Disney Village, which also seemed to be closed until 10am.
+As it was still early and the parks don’t open until 10am, we went in search of breakfast.
+Heading up through the Disney Village, we found the stores and restaurants also seemed to be closed until 10am.
 Our tummies grumbling we carried on all of another 2 minutes through the village towards the balloon and found a place serving express breakfast and a Starbucks.

 Refuelled and ready for fun we hit our first park, Disneyland Park the original and most similar to Magic Kingdom in Florida.
 After a short wait to get through the turnstiles (behind people who didn’t understand how to scan a barcode to release the gate) we were in.
 Obligatory selfie with the castle posted on social media and our grins stayed in place for the rest of the day.